 Last Thursday, the group played the Boston House of Blues as part of their We Are All We Need tour.
-The crowd was cheering and dancing from the moment the performers stepped onto the stage.
-They played most of their latest album, and the crowd sang along to every song.
+From the moment the men came on stage, the crowd cheered and danced.
+The duo played most of their latest album and the crowd sang along to every song.
 A variety of visuals on the screen behind them aimed at exciting the crowd, saying things such as “it’s good to be back in my second home” and “summer is just a state of mind.”
-They also had a camera balanced at the top of their platform and would occasionally show the crowd a moving image of themselves, allowing them to pretend for a moment that they were on stage with them.
+They also had a camera balanced at the top of their platform and would occasionally show the crowd a moving image of themselves, allowing them to pretend for a moment that they were on stage.

 Suddenly “Blue Sky Action” began to play and everyone with posters held them up as the crowd pushed forward, hoping for a chance to touch one of the group’s members.
 Tony walked across the stage, pausing to admire the massive crowd there to celebrate the music he has been such a big part of creating.
 As he got to the far right side of the stage, he spotted a girl in the very front with a sign reading “Snow can’t get us down when ABGT is in town.
 Let us push the button.”
 With the help of a security guard, he brought her on stage, making an already-excited crowd roil with anticipation.
 As the excitement and music rose, this lucky fan jumped up and down on the stage and pressed the storied button.
 As the beat dropped and the chorus played, the crowd jumped and cheered, celebrating how special this moment was for her.
 Everyone could feel the strong sense of unity that surged through the crowd.